 Sunday lunch or a roast meat, be it chicken, beef, pork -- it usually demands a good, meat gravy.
 The gravy is the lovely part which adds flavor and moisture.
 What else would you use all your mashed potato for if not for soaking up a thick, rich gravy?

 Gravy in British and Irish food is usually dark and rich, though on poultry you would make it thicker.
 Unlike a jus, which is a reduction, gravy will nearly always be thickened.

 Take your pick, whether it is roast beef, pork, lamb, game, poultry the technique is more or less the same.
 All you need is the juices from your roast, stock and a little red wine or port.
 Simple.

 Don't even think about serving Bangers and Mash without a pool of thick, rich onion gravy.
 The lovely marriage between the onion and the rich stock, which when poured over a mound of creamy mashed potatoes and fat juicy sausages is simply food heaven.

-A lovely alternative to a traditional onion gravy, this one gives a little extra bite, great if your sausages have a strong flavor.
-Use a whole grain mustard for even more texture and flavor.
+A lovely alternative to a traditional onion gravy, this one gives a little extra bite, great if your sausages have a strong flavour.
+Use a whole grain mustard for even more texture and flavour.
 Use English or French if you want a good kick to your gravy.